AmrGomaa3/assembly_learn/to_lower/README.md

 ## How It Works

-The program reads up to 128 bytes from standard input, converts all uppercase ASCII letters to lowercase by setting bit 5 (0x20), and writes the modified string back to standard output.
+The program reads up to 128 bytes from standard input, converts all uppercase ASCII letters to lowercase by setting bit 5 (0x20), and writes the modified string back to console.

 ## Code Breakdown